 Specifying a Coating System

 There is an art to writing specifications to guarantee that you get what you want and avoid any post-bid up charges if there are areas that are open to interpretation.
 As a suggestion, we recommend including the term, “manufacturers full standard colors including solid and metallic finishes”, in your specifications.
-If you are 100% sure that you need a three-coat system then it is a good idea to make this clear by including wording such as, “custom color 3-coat paint system”, in the specifications to ensure that people bid accurately for your project.
+Instead of specifying that it must be a 3 coat or a 2 coat finish, we recommend that you specify an AAMA 2605 PVDF continuous coated finish, and not a spray applied finish.
+Not all finishes can achieve the warranty you may need, therefore we recommend you speak to a Fairview representative to choose finish that will look beautiful for years to come!

 Final thoughts

-In summary, the first consideration for a two-coat vs. three-coat paint system should be the intended finish and secondly the intended use.
+In summary, the decision between a two-coat vs. three-coat paint system should be left to the product manufacturer.
 This should then be considered against other factors such as the project budget and construction schedule as part of the decision-making process.
 If you are still unsure of what is the best solution, we are here to help.
 Simply contact our team for a chat here.